gamburg/margin/README.md

 An application may use the specified query to filter for certain nodes under certain conditions of interaction.
 For most applications, the default filter for a given task (when no filter is specified) would be that task's children.
 But this is outside the scope of the markup language itself.

 ### Document Parent
 Every Margin document has an implied document parent, an item that parents every top-level item in the document.
 This item can also have annotations, which can be useful as document-level meta data.
-These annotations are be defined as the first apparently parentless annotation in the document:
+These annotations are defined as the first apparently parentless annotation in the document:
 ```margin
 [Kid Reader Pro]
 [Reader Name: Kit Mapache]